Monday, September 29, 2025

 So we're keeping him.
 He's so sweet sometimes.
 The rental house and all the junk in it was a treasure trove for him and he ended up bringing some balls home, a MarioKart game, a golf ball, a key, a marker, a penny, and a few other treasures.
 The MarioKart game kept him busy all morning.
 You lay out an AI assist track on the floor, and then the car has a remote control.
 He loved setting out the track.

-The big guy has gone over the rental because the neighbor's son is interested in buying it.
+The big guy has gone over to the rental because the neighbor's son is interested in buying it.
 Both the neighbor and his son are contractors (builders in England), and the work that needs to be done on the house doesn't scare them.
 Good.
 I guess we'll see.

 I need a laugh:) I should probably get that shirt.